wso2/docs-is/en/identity-server/next/docs/deploy/security/encrypt-passwords-with-cipher-tool.md

 !!! important
     - It is recommended to [configure a separate keystore](../keystores/configure-keystores/#configure-a-separate-keystore-for-encrypting-data-in-internal-datastores) as the internal keystore to encrypt passwords.
 If the internal keystore is not specified, the primary keystore will be used instead.
-    - Symmetric encryption is recommended due to its enhanced security against potential quantum computing threats.
+    - Symmetric encryption is recommended due to its enhanced security against potential post-quantum threats.

 ### Using Symmetric Encryption

+!!! note
     To support symmetric encryption, an internal keystore of type **PKCS12** must be used.
-Need [add a symmetric secret to a PKCS12 keystore](../keystores/configure-keystores/#add-a-symmetric-secret-to-a-pkcs12-keystore) and set the alias for internal keystore.
+Need to add a symmetric secret to a PKCS12 keystore and set the alias as mentioned [here](../keystores/configure-keystores/#add-a-symmetric-secret-to-a-pkcs12-keystore)

 1. Add the following `[secrets]` configurations at the bottom of the `deployment.toml` file in the `<IS_HOME>/repository/conf/` directory.
 Give an alias for the password type followed by the actual password enclosed within square brackets `[]` as shown below.